Spekingur/reference-tictactoe/self-assessment.md

   * I used commit hooks.
 I installed a service in Github called 'Jenkins (Github plugin)'.

 - Pipeline
-  * Yes.
-But not used.
+  * No. I have one but have not finished setting it up.

 - Jenkins file
   * Yes.
 But not complete.